 The day-to-day management of operational risk is the responsibility of business managers who identify, assess and monitor the risks, in line with the processes described in the framework.
-The operational risk function ensures that all key risks are regularly reported to the Group's risk committee and board of directors.
+The operational risk function is responsible for ensuring that all key risks are regularly reported to the Group's risk committee and board of directors.